DeqingYang/ACAM-model/README.md

 model.py：The main part of the model

-train.py：Build the model and train the parameters in the model
+train.py：Build model and train the parameters in the model

 metrics.py：Define various evaluation functions

-dataset_build.py：Read data
+dataset_build.py：Build dataset for model.